UKCloud/documentation/articles/managed-operations/man-faq-patching.md

 ### What if the application of a patch fails?

-Should the application of a patch fail, the UKCloud Patching system will update the "Patching Notification" service request with the outcome and the post-patch report attached to the request will include information about what device have failed to patch, and why.
-After two weeks of no update on a service request related to a patching group that has failed to patch, UKCloud support will make best efforts to contact the customer once more before closing the service request off.
+Should the application of a patch fail, the UKCloud patching system will update the Patching Notification Service Request with the outcome.
+The post-patch report attached to the request will include information about which devices have failed to patch, and why.
+After two weeks of no updates on a Service Request related to a patching group that has failed to patch, UKCloud Support will make best efforts to contact the customer once more before closing the Service Request.

-It is a customer responsibility to ensure their devices are successfully patching and to investigate any failures.
-UKCloud support is available to provide assistance with troubleshooting and investigation if required, and can be contacted by updating the "Patching Notification" service request.
+It is the customer's responsibility to ensure their devices are successfully patching and to investigate any failures.
+UKCloud Support is available to provide assistance with troubleshooting and investigation if required, and can be contacted by updating the Patching Notification Service Request.

 ### What if I require additional patches outside of my standard patching cycle?